-- Will you be the health professional to see my daughter every time she goes or will she see different providers?
+- Will you see my daughter at each visit or will she see different providers?

 - Who else will be in the examining room?

 Share the answers to these questions with your daughter.
-And don't hesitate to interview several health practitioners before deciding on the best fit.
+And don't hesitate to talk to a few health care providers before making a decision.

 - When was your last period?

 - Are you, or have you ever been, sexually active (meaning vaginal, oral, or anal sex)?
 If so, are you using birth control and STD protection?